Oil prices rise ahead of OPEC+ meeting

 «The upturn in the market is much weaker than one would expect due to the possibility of such a serious decline in oil supply», Daniel Hines, commodity analyst at Australia & New Zealand Banking Group, said.
 “Sanctions are likely to lead to a reduction in supply for the foreseeable future, with China taking control of the current outbreak of COVID-19 and easing restrictions.
 This will create a difficult situation for the market,” Bloomberg quoted Hines.

-At the auctions of the State Commodity and Raw Materials Exchange of Turkmenistan, 51 transactions were registered last week.
+Thirty-three transactions were registered at the auctions of the State Commodity and Raw Materials Exchange of Turkmenistan last week.